Predicting Roblox Corporation’s (RBLX) earnings for the current quarter

 Sponsored

-Further, it is important to consider RBLX stock ratios, particularly its price-to-sales ratio over the past twelve months, which stands at 11.25.RBLX’s price to book ratio for the most recent quarter was 100.80, resulting in an 11.76 price to cash per share for the period.
+Further, it is important to consider RBLX stock ratios, particularly its price-to-sales ratio over the past twelve months, which stands at 10.52.RBLX’s price to book ratio for the most recent quarter was 94.24, resulting in an 11.00 price to cash per share for the period.

 How does Roblox Corporation (RBLX) stock rate among analysts?
 Buy, sell, or hold?